 Now, don’t chuckle — I know this seems way too easy.
-But it actually isn’t.
+But it isn’t.
 When I got my dog, I figured I could potty train it in just a few days.

-Yes, a bit dramatic, but that’s what this whole process is like.
-Hence, I’ve decided to nip this dilemma by figuring out why some dogs are just not willing to comply with the rules.
+Yes, a bit dramatic, but that’s what this process is like.
+Hence, I’ve decided to nip this dilemma by figuring out why some dogs are unwilling to comply with the rules.

 Figuring this out took away hours of my life.
-However, during the whole process, I kept one thought in my mind — if I don’t do this now, I will regret it forever.
+However, during the whole process, I kept one thought in my mind — if I didn’t do this now, I would regret it forever.

 In addition, if we don’t clean it up immediately, it can stain our tiles (in rare cases) or leave an odor so horrible that nothing can wash it off (very often).

 But there’s also the issue of disobedience and raising a dog properly.
-We wouldn’t allow our children to make a mess every day, so why should we enable dogs to do so?
+We wouldn’t allow our children to make a mess daily, so why should we enable dogs to do so?

 Diseases and infections are all too common, and no matter how often we clean up after our dogs — there’s a good chance we’ve missed a piece of poop or two along the way.

 What if my dog won’t potty train?

-My dog won’t potty train — so, it’s obvious the dog has a mind of its own and is unwilling to yield to my pressure.
+My dog won’t potty train — so it’s obvious the dog has a mind of its own and is unwilling to yield to my pressure.

 And that’s where we have a problem.
 If you are someone who loves dogs but prefers not to train them, you’re in for a wild ride when it comes to potty training.

 Of course, NEVER use force or violence.
-You just have to implement certain incentives so that the dog realizes you don’t want to harm it — only teach it to live like a respectable pup.
+You have to implement specific incentives, so the dog realizes you don’t want to harm it — only teach it to live like a good pup.

 My dog won’t potty train because it suffers from anxiety

 Anxiety in dogs comes up due to many different factors.
 However, the usual culprit is that the dog is just too used to us and cannot imagine being alone for longer than half an hour.

 My dog won’t potty train because it is scared

 Well, that doesn’t happen only in the human world.
 Dogs are also prone to inappropriate elimination when they are scared.

 In essence, fear makes a dog somewhat untrainable for the time being.
-We first have to solve the root cause and then come up with a potty training strategy.
+We must first solve the root cause and develop a potty training strategy.

 My dog won’t potty train because it is sick

 We are teaching them where to poop or urinate is downright useless.
 They probably won’t figure it out on time, which could only cause us to become even angrier with them.